 What Not to Do: Ignoring Credit Card Debt

-If you miss enough payments your card account might be shut down and your credit access revoked.
-Your credit card issuer will report your lack of on-time payments to credit reporting agencies, which might negatively impact your score.
-If you remain delinquent long enough and do not begin repayment on your debt, your credit card issuer might send your account into collections (whether to an in-house or third party collection agency partner), which can also have a negative impact on your credit score and history.
+Miss enough payments and your account might be closed.
+Your credit card issuer will report your missed payments to credit reporting agencies, which can negatively impact your score.
+Remain delinquent long enough and your account might be sent to collections (either in-house or third-party).
+Needless to say, this is not good for your credit score and history.

 What You Should Consider: Paying off Credit Card Debt Using a Planned Approach

-With the snowball method, you work to pay off your debts from smallest to largest, regardless of the debt’s interest rate.
-As you pay off each debt, you roll that monthly payment over into the next smallest amount.
-Remember that although you want to start paying off your smallest debts first, it is important to still be making minimum payments on your other cards.
+With the Snowball method, you work to pay off your debts from smallest balance to largest, regardless of the interest rate.
+As you pay off each card, you roll that monthly payment over to the next smallest balance.
+Meanwhile, it’s important to make minimum payments on your other cards.
 (Take a deep dive into the Snowball method here.)

 Negotiating and Settling Credit Card Debt

 If you have been struggling to make payments on your credit cards, there is a good chance your credit score has dropped.
 Before the debt is sent to collections, you may be able to negotiate with the credit card company.

 Like any business, the primary goal of a credit card company is to make a profit.
 When it becomes apparent that a cardholder is unable to pay their bills, companies are sometimes willing to find an arrangement that will enable the customer to make payments based on their situation.
 Three possible options are a debt settlement, a hardship repayment plan, and temporary forbearance.